 Many universities and educational organizations offer specialized Adult Education courses.
 A lot of these courses are online courses.
 Everybody can sign up online, pay the fee and begin the prep course.

 Sounds really great, right?
 But it is not that easy.
 Why?
-Although students began learning enthusiastically, they commonly drop their learning routine after few weeks.
+Although students begin learning enthusiastically, they commonly drop their learning routine after a few weeks.
 We have seen this phenomenon with our own free online GED Classes.

 However, the same online courses, when used in combination with traditional classes, work really well.
 The difference seems to be the instructor’s approach and encouragement.

 Why is that?
 Well, there are many reasons, and there are solutions to this problem, too.

 It is not uncommon for adult learners to feel insecure in the student role.
 Many students experience the “Imposter Syndrome,” frequently doubting their ability to succeed.
 They report that they feel that everyone else knows more than they do.

 For some, this imposter feeling is further compounded by negative experiences they have had with the educational system.
 Those experiences have often left the students with low self-esteem and self-concepts and a feeling that they are failures.

 Instructors in traditional classes keep these potential psychological barriers in mind and provide support and encouragement when asking students to try new skills.
 They establish a positive learning climate where adults feel comfortable.

 Realize what you are experiencing, and ask your friends and family to support you.
 Remember, adult learners, also GED students, often need to feel part of a learning community, a support network of learners that can serve as a sounding board.

 Adult learners are engaged in multiple roles, and this impacts the time and the energy they can devote to their role as students.
 Unlike many younger students, attending classes is not a full-time occupation for them.